markjnkim/es_mod/03-javascript/content/lesson-3-multi-functions.md

 }
 ```

+If the values `20`, `7`, and `6` seem too generous or meager, you can always adjust them.
+It can take many playthroughs of a game to pinpoint the right values that maximize the fun and challenge for you.

-Remember to test the game to see if the shop options are working!
+In any case, test the game to see if the shop options are working!
 One problem with the shop is that players can refill or upgrade even if they don't have enough money.
 We can put `if` statements inside of the `switch` cases, though, to catch that.

 Update the "refill" and "upgrade" cases as follows: